-Phoenix Sky Harbor International Airport is a great example of the supportive community found throughout Greater Phoenix.
+Phoenix Sky Harbor International Airport is a great example of the supportive community of Greater Phoenix.
 At several locations throughout the airport, you can purchase local products that support adults with autism.
 SMILE® Biscotti and a collection of items produced by SARRC’s Beneficial Beans® social enterprise can be purchased at two Peet’s Coffee & Tea locations and in the Pardies Shops and Casa Unlimited, Inc. stores.
-SMILE Biscotti is one of the top-selling passive good items for Peet’s at Terminal 4!
+SMILE Biscotti is one of Pete's top-selling non-coffee items in Terminal 4!

-Southwest Autism Research & Resource Center (SARRC), First Place’s sister nonprofit, occupies two locations.
-This is SARRC’s Campus for Exceptional Children where families receive continued support through early intervention and training programs for families, educators and professionals.
+Southwest Autism Research & Resource Center (SARRC), First Place’s sister nonprofit, was co-founded by First Place founder, president and CEO Denise Resnik in 1997.
+This is SARRC’s Campus for Exceptional Children, where families receive support from educators and professionals through early intervention and ongoing training programs.
 SARRC’s administrative offices are also based here.

-Chase Field is home of the Arizona Diamondbacks and employer to some First Place Transition Academy participants who work as paid interns in a variety of roles.
+Chase Field is home to the Arizona Diamondbacks MLB team and employer of First Place Transition Academy participants who work in a variety of roles as paid interns.

-As a supporter of SARRC and its various programs for over 16 years, the Phoenix Suns participate in an annual Autism Awareness Night each April and offer a variety of seats and ticket packages to accommodate fans at the event.
+As a supporter of SARRC and its various programs for many years, the Phoenix Suns participate in an annual Autism Awareness Night each April and offer a variety of seats and ticket packages to fans at the event.

-ASU Downtown, the “compassionate campus,” is collaborating with First Place and SARRC on a collection of research and educational initiatives.
-Through the First Place Fellowship Program, ASU doctoral and postdoctoral fellows will also be residing at First Place–Phoenix while working with the First Place Leadership Institute.
+ASU Downtown is collaborating with First Place and SARRC on various research and educational initiatives.
+Through the First Place Fellowship Program, ASU doctoral and postdoctoral fellows will be residing at First Place–Phoenix while working with the First Place Leadership Institute.

-Burton Barr Central Library is home of LibraryWorks, part of SARRC’s CommunityWorks® suite of teen volunteer programs.
-Here, young adults with and without autism receive training and work experience while contributing to the broader community through their volunteerism.
-The library is also home of SARRC’s Beneficial Beans Café, a social enterprise that serves as a site for vocational training and work internships.
+Burton Barr Central Library is home to LibraryWorks, part of SARRC’s CommunityWorks® teen volunteer programs.
+Here, young adults with and without autism receive training and work experience while contributing to the broader community through volunteerism.

 Phoenix Theatre is located in the heart of the city’s arts and culture district.
 SARRC partners with Phoenix Theatre’s summer camp program, which offers inclusive experiences for campers ages 8 to 16.

-SARRC’s Vocational & Life Skills Academy (VLSA) allows individuals to explore potential jobs and careers while learning necessary life skills to enhance their ability to live and work more independently.
-The VLSA is also home to SARRC’s Beneficial Beans®, a social enterprise that provides work internships through its organic urban garden, Scottsdale Civic Center & Phoenix Library cafés and other locations across the Valley.
-This site is also home to SARRC’s Sanders Center for Autism Studies, which maintains a robust and innovative research portfolio, including original and collaborative research with leading institutions in Arizona and around the country.
+SARRC’s Vocational & Life Skills Academy (VLSA) allows individuals to explore potential jobs and careers while learning important life skills to enhance their ability to live and work more independently.
+The VLSA is also home to SARRC’s Colonel Harland D. Sanders Center for Autism Studies, which conducts innovative and collaborative research with leading institutions in Arizona and around the country.

-Phoenix College is the future home of a collection of First Place/SARRC-developed courses that will be available to participants beginning in 2018.
-Like the GateWay Community College campus, Phoenix College will be open to more special learners who are also lifelong learners.
+Phoenix College is the future home of a collection of First Place/SARRC-developed courses.
+Like the GateWay Community College campus, Phoenix College will be open to lifelong learners with special abilities.

-St. Joseph’s Hospital & Medical Center/ Barrow Neurological Institute (SJHMC/BNI) is the site of a developing adolescent and adult medical care initiative, now underway.
+St. Joseph’s Hospital & Medical Center/ Barrow Neurological Institute is the site of a developing adolescent and adult medical care initiative now underway.
 SARRC and BNI are also collaborating on a research initiative evaluating the aging brain.

-Located at the northeast corner of Third Street and Catalina and within walking distance of light rail and public transit, this is the site for First Place–Phoenix.
-The new residential property will represent home for individuals who live and learn there, an inspiring and enriching environment for those who work there, and peace of mind for family and friends who come and go.
-Opening Spring 2018.
-Watch our December 2016 groundbreaking event.
+Located at the northeast corner of Third Street and Catalina Drive, First Place–Phoenix is within walking distance of public transit, including light rail.
+This unique residential property, open since 2018, represents home for individuals who live and learn there, an inspiring and enriching environment for those who work there, and peace of mind for family and friends who come and go.

-Phoenix-based Changing Hands Bookstore is an avid supporter of SARRC, First Place and other local businesses, whose products – including SMILE® Biscotti – are sold in the bookstore's First Draft Book Bar.
+Phoenix-based Changing Hands Bookstore is an avid supporter of SARRC, First Place and other local businesses.
+SMILE® Biscotti, made through a First Place enterprise, are sold in the bookstore's First Draft Book Bar.